 After the surgery, you’ll meet with your oral surgeon several times.
 They will check to make sure that your mouth is healing correctly, ensure there are no infections, and make sure your implants are secure and stable. .
 There will also be an appointment to place your permanent, new teeth after your mouth has healed.

 Follow-up appointments, especially the appointment to place your new teeth, are often charged extra by other offices.
-Namely, many offices do not include the cost of the permanent teeth in their advertised pricing and might bill patients an additional $5,000-12,500/arch in the case of all-on-4 dental implants.
+Namely, many offices do not include the cost of the permanent teeth in their advertised pricing and might bill patients an additional $5,000-12,500/arch in the case of 4-on-1 full arch dental implants.
 Our pricing includes your permanent teeth as well as all follow-up appointments.

 Not all offices provide IV sedation anesthesia for dental implant procedures, and others have it as an optional add-on to their pricing.
 Paying extra for an anesthesiologist can add a significant amount of cost if it’s not included in the initial pricing.
 Namely, it can add an additional $1,500-5,000 to the total cost of the procedure.
 In contrast, all of our dental implant procedures are performed by certified oral surgeons who are trained to provide IV sedation anesthesia; as such, all of our patients are able to receive IV sedation as part of our all-inclusive pricing.